dmitriano/Awl/README.md

 9. And other simple classes like CompositeCompare, ReverseCompare, scope_guard, etc...
 10. A simple [testing framework](https://github.com/dmitriano/Awl/tree/master/Awl/Testing).

+Theoretically, the master branch should compile and work with C++20, at least it is periodically built with MSVC 19.29.30040+ and GCC 11, but not with CLang yet.

+There is also cpp17 branch that probably compiles with C++17.

-Feel free to use it or fork it, but keep in mind that version compatibility is not guaranteed and there is no warranty of any kind.
+Version compatibility is not guaranteed and there is no warranty of any kind.

-Theoretically, the master branch should compile and work with C++20 and there is also cpp17 branch that compiles with C++17.
+Feel free to use it or fork it.

 Compiling on Windows with CMake and MSVC 2019: